Last Updated on March 20, 2026 by James Hartley

 Bassano v Toft [2014] EWHC 377 (QB)

-Email exchange — typed name
+Email exchange — typed name only

 “An electronic signature is simply evidence of a person’s intention to authenticate a document or to indicate agreement with its contents.”

-Even simple typed e-signature valid. ✅
+Even typed name = valid. ✅

 Orton v Collins [2007] EWHC 803 (Ch)

-Electronic contract validity
+Electronic contract validity — statutory requirements

 “There is no requirement in law that a signature must be in manuscript form.
 An electronic signature is capable of satisfying the signature requirement.”